Abdul-Ada/Enterprise-Software-Engineering/README.md

 Planned improvements include full screen reader compatibility, keyboard-only navigation, ARIA labeling, and colorblind-friendly theme options.
 These changes will broaden usability for users with visual, motor, or cognitive impairments.

 Multi-Language Support (i18n)
-Internationalization will be implemented by externalizing all UI text into translation files (e.g., en.json, es.json).
+Internationalisation will be implemented by externalising all UI text into translation files (e.g., en.json, es.json).
 This will make the app more inclusive and usable by non-English speakers.

 Profile Management & Session History
 Future versions may allow users to set custom usernames and avatars, track their quiz attempt history, and view or reset past scores.
 This encourages repeat playthroughs and opens the door to gamification features like badges or milestones.